Black Friday: Save 60% for life on LivePlan Premium

 To improve your business and beat out the competition, you have review your results more often.
 At the same time, you need to do this efficiently and be looking ahead at the next steps you should take after each review.
 If you find that you’re having difficulty updating and managing your financial documents upon each review, we have plenty of free planning resources to help you keep everything on track, including:

-But if the thought of directly maintaining every single document and spreadsheet has you worried, we recommend that you check out LivePlan.
+But if the thought of directly maintaining every single document and spreadsheet has you worried, we recommend that you check out a business plan builder like LivePlan.
 LivePlan keeps all of your planning documents in one place and easily allows you to make adjustments, test multiple forecasting scenarios, and actively review the current health of your business with one simple dashboard.

 Whichever option you choose, just know that reviewing your business plan and financials takes time to get right.
 The more often you do it, and the more dialed in your metrics and routine are, the easier it will be.
 You just have to take that first step of doing it monthly.